Explore the Family and Consumer Sciences Education Program

 State licensure disclosure

-If you are planning to pursue professional licensure or certification in a state other than Nebraska, it is strongly recommended that you contact the appropriate licensing entity in that state to seek information and guidance regarding licensure or certification requirements before beginning an academic program.
+Wayne State's Family and Consumer Sciences Education program is designed to prepare students for teacher licensure or certification in Nebraska.
+If you are planning to pursue professional licensure or certification in a state other than Nebraska, please see our FCS Education licensure disclosure.
+It is also strongly recommended that you contact the appropriate licensing entity in that state to seek information and guidance regarding licensure or certification requirements before beginning an academic program.

-FCS Education Licensure Disclosure for all States About State Authorization and Licensure
+FCS Education licensure disclosure for all states About state authorization and licensure

 Graduates with a degree in Family and Consumer Sciences Education teach in schools using the skills they learned while at Wayne State College.